Empyrion – Galactic Survival

 Eleon Game Studios

-Empyrion – Galactic Survival offers some great visuals that suit its far-future, science fiction theme.
-However, you have to have an equally great gaming PC in order to play it at a decent framerate.
+Empyrion – Galactic Survival features outstanding graphics that make its space survival gameplay truly shine.
+However, you want to have a pretty beefy gaming PC or gaming laptop in order to play it at a decent framerate.
 So, you may just want to invest in a decent gaming rig:

 Visit CyberpowerPC’s website to check out all of the other great deals as well!